 Because of the surge in customer demand, Black Friday and Cyber Monday have always been super challenging to plan for operationally.

 And with more consumers shopping small (47m shoppers purchased from Shopify stores last BFCM), there's an even bigger opportunity for your brand this year.
-But you have to prepare for that surge in demand now if you intend to fulfill it.
+But you have to prepare for that surge in demand now if you intend to fulfill it (which might mean choosing the right inventory planner for your Shopify store).

 Most years, BFCM lead times sit around 8-10 weeks.
 But this year, they're sitting around 6 months on average (or ~3x longer than usual) due to ongoing supply chain issues.